 React

-React provides an official tool called Create React App.
-It helps developers accelerate such work aspects as user interfaces development, adding scripts, and installing necessary dependencies.
+For React, developers use an official tool called Create React App.
+It helps developers accelerate such work aspects as user interface development, adding scripts, and installing necessary dependencies.

 Further reading: How to Start ReactJS Development Fast: Solid Tools and Best Practices